-Who could be Indonesia’s next president?
+Anies, Ganjar or Prabowo: Who could be Indonesia’s next president?

 Mr Anies, 54, was born into a family of academics.
 He followed in his parents’ footsteps to become a lecturer.
 He led Paramadina University in South Jakarta at the age of 37, leaving his mark as one of Indonesia’s youngest rectors.
 Politics then beckoned.

 But his path to becoming governor was controversial.
-In the race for the post, he accepted the endorsement of hardline Islamist groups that played the religious card against his rival, Mr Basuki Tjahaja Purnama, an ethnic Chinese Christian, who was later jailed for blasphemy.
+In the race for the post, he accepted the endorsement of hardline Islamist groups that played the religious card against his rival, Mr Basuki Tjahaja Purnama, an ethnic Chinese Christian who was later jailed for blasphemy.

 Mr Anies was praised for his Covid-19 response, but he has not solved the capital city’s perennial problems such as traffic congestion, flooding and air pollution.